How to Teach Kids Sense of Hearing - Five Senses

 Teaching Sense of Hearing

 The five senses, including hearing, are usually taught at the kindergarten level.
-Here are some resources to make learning about the five senses fun and easy.
-Activities, worksheets, games, books are just a few of the ways to make hearing more fun to learn about.
-These senses are used in scientific observation and study later in learning and talking about them helps children become more aware of their observation skills.
+Here are some resources to make learning about the hearing and the five senses fun.
+There are activities, worksheets, games, and books below.
+After learning about the sense of hearing, this sense is put to use in scientific observation later.
+Logging and talking about what students hear helps children become more aware of their observation skills.

 Teaching Sense of Hearing Lesson Plan